Tails for Anarchists

 Password Manager (KeePassXC)

 When you need to know a lot of passwords, it can be nice to have a secure way to store them (i.e. not a piece of paper next to your computer).
-KeePassXC is a password manager included in Tails (Application → Favorites → KeePassXC) that allows you to store your passwords in a file and protect them with a single master password.
+KeePassXC is a password manager included in Tails (Applications → Favorites → KeePassXC) that allows you to store your passwords in a file and protect them with a single master password.

 We recommend that you compartmentalize your passwords — have a different KeePassXC file for each separate project.
 They can share the same Master Password — the point of compartmentalization is that only one project's passwords are unlocked at any given time.
 If the Tails session is compromised, the adversary won't get all of your passwords in one fell swoop, just the ones that are currently unlocked.